-Brian is an accredited nature photographer with the Profesional Photographers of Canada and holds a BSc. with honours in Biology from Acadia University.
-He worked as a lab instructor for various courses while concurrently earning his deggree.
+Brian is the president of the International Landscape Phitographers' association and an accredited nature photographer with the Profesional Photographers of Canada.
+He earned a BSc. with honours in Biology from Acadia University where he worked as a lab instructor for various biology courses while concurrently earning his degree.
 He's a past associate instructor at lakeland College at their fire fighting school in Vermillion, Alberta.
 Teaching and photography are two of his greatest passions in life.

 You can learn more about Brian and see some of his work on his website or you can call him toll free to talk at 1-855-763-1114.